-NOTE: For greater security, you can use an obscure port number.
-For example, you can make a port forward rule that port 4321 goes to port 443 of the groov Box's IP address.
-This is called "security by obscurity."
-If you do this, you'll need to always add the port number when you access your groov Box.
+NOTE: Sometimes changing the port number is recommended, but because changed port numbers are easy to discover, this "security by obscurity" suggestion provides no real extra security.
+If you make a port forward rule that port 4321 goes to port 443 of the groov Box's IP address, you'll need to always add the port number when you access your groov Box.